smithy-lang/smithy/docs/source/quickstart.rst

 were added to the identifiers property that isn't present on the ``City`` resource.

-The state of a resource is represented using :ref:`resource-properties <resource-properties>`. ``City`` contains coordinates specifying the physical location and ``Forecast`` has a float representing the chance of rain.
-Input and output operation members of lifecycle operations map to resource properties, identifiers, otherwise those members must be marked, explicitly or implicitly, as non-properties.
+The state of a resource is represented through its :ref:`resource-properties <resource-properties>`. ``City`` contains coordinates specifyies the physical location, and ``Forecast`` has a chance of rain represented as a float.
+Lifecycle operation input and output members map to resource properties or identifiers, unless those members are annotated otherwise.

 .. code-block:: smithy